-From simple salad dressings to savory sautés, extra virgin olive oil has found its way into the hearts and recipes of nearly every chef (and home chef!) across the country.
-With its numerous benefits to your health and a robust olive flavor, it's no wonder extra virgin olive oil has been getting extra attention.
-But how to store it so that it retains all its nutritional value and flavor?
-We tell you!
+From simple salad dressings to savory sautés, extra virgin olive oil has found its way into the hearts and recipes of chefs and at-home chefs alike.
+With its numerous health benefits and robust olive flavor, it’s no wonder extra virgin olive oil has been getting extra attention.
+So how can you keep it at its best?
+Read on…

 A fundamental ingredient throughout the Mediterranean, extra virgin olive oil is a delicate oil made from the first pressing of olives.
 Without the use of heat or chemicals during extraction, extra virgin olive oil is a raw delicacy.
 Proper storage is essential to keep your oil at its best.
-In order to retain its robust olive flavor and fragrance, remember one simple word for four easy steps:
+To retain its robust olive flavor and fragrance, remember one simple word for four easy steps: